 Draper allows you to build decorators around your models.
 It helps make your views much cleaner and lets you avoid writing helpers.
 Instead of procedurally calling helpers with models, you instead define a decorator which wraps the original model and provides a list of extended method and attributes to your object.

 You’ll often re-use many components of your application.
-Typically, partials are used for this type of behavior however you must make sure that your controllers that call the partial all have consistent behavior.
+Typically, partials are used for this type of behaviour however you must make sure that your controllers that call the parts all have consistent behaviour.
 Cells allow you to take parts of your controller and encapsulate them into their own little controller.
 This helps make your code much cleaner and avoid the long helper/partial/filter mes.

-Typically, resources URLs are identified by their primary key which is usually their database ID.
-However, this can result in unoptimized web page URLs which are not user-friendly to read either.
-FriendlyId can easily transform your URLs to much friendlier and easy to remember URLs for little to no code changes in your web application.
+Typically, resource URLs are identified by their primary key which is usually their database ID.
+However, this can result in unoptimized web page URLs that are not user-friendly to read either.
+FriendlyId can easily transform your URLs too much friendlier and easy to remember URLs for little to no code changes in your web application.

 Forms are at the heart of every single web application.
 If there is any level of interaction with the user, it typically is done using a web form.
 Simple Form helps simplify this very simple yet repetitive task.
 By implementing a simple and easy to use DSL for building forms, you can spend less time writing HTML for your forms and more time on the core business logic of your application.

 File attachments are never easy to work with.
 They typically involve a significant amount of work to implement and even more time to make sure that they are implemented in a very secure manner.
 Paperclip takes care of this entire process for you inside your Rails application and extends it even more to things like transforming images to thumbnails and much more.